aras-p/aras-p.hugo/content/blog/2025/08-scopes.md

 approaches like Media Molecule Dreams or Unreal Nanite suggest that it might be worth a shot.

 [{{<imgright src="/img/blog/2025/scopes-test.png" width="180px">}}](https://aras-p.info/files/temp/webgpu/20250823_webgpu-point-raster.html)
-It was time to do some 🪄🧑‍🔬*SCIENCE*🧑‍🔬🪄: make a tiny WebGPU test that tests various point rendering scenarios, and test it out on a bunch of GPUs.
+It was time to do some 🔬📊*SCIENCE*📊🔬: make a tiny WebGPU test that tests various point rendering scenarios, and test it out on a bunch of GPUs.
 And I did exactly that:
 [**webgpu-point-raster.html**](https://aras-p.info/files/temp/webgpu/20250823_webgpu-point-raster.html)
 that renders *millions* of single pixel points in a "regular" (500x500-ish) area down to "very small" (5x5 pixel)